 For any visa-related inquiries or help with your invitation letter, please reach out to our support team at [email protected].

-We look forward to welcoming you to Paris for an engaging and impactful congress on Innovations in Pathology and Precision Medicine!
+We look forward to welcoming you to Paris for an engaging and impactful congress on AI, digital diagnostics, and precision care in the future of pathology!

 Sessions & Tracks